nautobot/nautobot/nautobot/docs/user-guides/ip-address-merge-tool.md

 # Duplicate IP Address Merge Post Migration Tool

-Upgrading from Nautobot v1.x to v2.0 can leave many duplicate `IPAddress` objects in the existing database.
+Upgrading from Nautobot v1.x to v2.0 can leave some duplicate `IPAddress` objects in the existing database.
 This tool is designated to help users to reduce unnecessary duplicate `IPAddress` objects by merging them into a single IP Address with all the desired attributes.

 ## When to use this tool